TITLE 32: ENERGY

 "Agency" − The Illinois Emergency Management Agency.

-"Applies Ionizing Radiation" – The acts of using ionizing radiation for diagnostic or therapeutic purposes.
+"Applies Ionizing Radiation" or "Administers Radiation" – The acts of using ionizing radiation for diagnostic or therapeutic purposes.
 Specifically included are those tasks that have a direct impact on the radiation burden of the patient, which if performed improperly would result in the re-administration of radiation.

 "Approved Program" – A formal education program in the respective discipline of radiography, nuclear medicine technology or radiation therapy that is accredited by one or more of the following: